muhammedtaufiq/SCTP-DEVOPS/README.md

 ## Git Clone
 `git clone` is used for just downloading exactly what is currently working on the remote server repository and saving it in your machine's folder where that project is placed.
-(Only one time)
+(Only one time) do add the full address of the repo after clone.

 ## Git Fetch
 `git fetch` just "downloads" the changes from the remote to your local repository.